Milltown, New Jersey: History

 Long before the arrival of the first Europeans, the Lenape Native Americans had established settlements along the Lawrence Brook.
 The discovery of many artifacts in the area above today's municipal building (now a small county park) suggests the presence of a Native American settlement.
 In 1678, Thomas Lawrence, a New York baker, acquired a large area around the Lawrence Brook, which likely included today's Milltown.
 The Lawrence Brook was then called Piscopeek (and on later maps, Lawrence's Brook).
 The names and marks of several Native Americans (Quemareck, Quesiacs, Isarick, Metapis, Peckawan and Turantaca) appear on the bill of sale.
 In 1769, Fulcard Van Nordstrand advertised the sale of a large gristmill on the bank of Lawrence Brook.
 It would soon be called Lawrence Brook Mill.
 The 1903 classic western film The Great Train Robbery was shot in Milltown.

 After the end of World War I, the Michelin Illustrated Guides to the Battlefields (1914-1918) of the Western Front were published in Milltown.

+Milltown was home to a large French community, about 3,000 of whom worked at the Michelin tire factory.
+Many hailed from Gourin, and spoke Breton.

 In March 2010, the Milltown Borough Council voted against changing the name of Petain Avenue, citing the difficulties that the street's residents would endure if the name changed.
 Petain Avenue is named for Philippe Pétain, a French World War I general who became the leader of the Vichy France government during World War II.
 The Vichy Regime willfully collaborated with Nazi Germany, taking state action against "undesirables", including Jews, Protestants, gays, gypsies, and left-wing activists.
 In total, the Vichy government participated in the deportation of 76,000 Jews to German extermination camps, although this number varies depending on the account; only 2,500 survived the war.
 After the war, Petain was charged with perjury and sentenced to death, though this was commuted to life imprisonment due to his advanced age.
 By contrast, in France itself, the French government has since changed the name of every street formerly named after Petain.
+The road was eventually renamed as an extension of Haig Avenue in 2024.

 The groundbreaking anxiolytic and sedative drug Miltown (meprobamate) developed by Carter Products, which became available to the public in the mid-1950s, was named for the borough.

+After the death of Milltown Mel in 2021, who had been featured at Groundhog Day events that drew as many as a thousand spectators, a bill was passed by the legislature to allow groundhogs to be purchased from outside the state, but the bill was vetoed in January 2026 by Governor Phil Murphy over concerns that the imported animals might have rabies.